integreat-io/integreat-transporter-redis/README.md

 Note that we only listen for `hset` changes for now.

+If the Redis database is not configured to send notifications, it will be enabled automatically.
+The `notify-keyspace-events` `'Eh'` are required, and will be added when `listen()` is run.

 ### Debugging

 Run Integreat with env variable `DEBUG=integreat:transporter:redis`, to receive